 Who it is best for:

-- Hot sleepers who still want a firm surface
+- Hot sleepers who want less sink

 - People who dislike deep contouring